Simulation framework

 Simulation class

 This class contains all simulation data and routines.
-The internal fields have the following meaning (after the hydro scheme, domain, fluid properties, and initial conditions have been set):
+The internal fields have the following meaning:

 Field